This course is a part of:

 - Describe actions that constitute acceptance of an offer.

-- Describe why particular agreements are supported by consideration in various hypothetical fact patterns.
+- Describe why particular agreements are supported by consideration in various hypothetical fact pattern.

 - Determine whether a contract has been breached in a particular fact pattern.

-- Apply the “substantial performance” rule to breach of contract scenarios and the related “perfect tender” rule of the U.C.C. in the sale of goods.
+- Apply the "substantial performance" rule to a breach of contract scenario and the related "perfect tender" rule of the UCC in the sale of goods.